 about

-Her artistic approach, shaped by synesthesia, establishes color as the foundation of her creative practice and process-led discovery.
-Siegel creates art that reflects her experience of motherhood—responding intuitively to chaos and change, and drawing inspiration from life's beautiful disorder.
+Shaped by synesthesia, her artistic approach establishes color as the foundation of her creative practice and process-led discovery.
+Siegel creates art that reflects her experience of motherhood—intuitively responding to chaos and change, drawing inspiration from life's beautiful disorder.

 UNOFFICIAL INFO: